Efficient Graph Condensation via Gaussian Process

 \subsection{Efficiency Graph Condensation via Gaussian Process}

-Gaussian processes (GPs) provide a probabilistic framework for modeling distributions over functions.
-Formally, a GP is defined as a collection of random variables, any finite subset of which follows a joint Gaussian distribution~\cite{williams2006gaussian}.
-To model functions within this framework, Denoting a mapping $\phi: \mathbb{R}^d \to \mathbb{R}^{d'}$, which transforms an input ${x}$ into a $d'$-dimensional feature space.
-Using this mapping, a Bayesian linear regression model is defined as $f({x}) = \phi({x}){W}$, where the weight ${W}$ is assigned a Gaussian prior ${W} \sim \mathcal{N}({0}, {\Sigma}_p)$.
-In practical scenarios, the true function values are often not directly observable.
-Instead, we observe noisy outputs $y = f(x) + \varepsilon$, where the noise $\varepsilon$ is assumed to follow an independent and identically distributed Gaussian distribution, $\varepsilon \sim \mathcal{N}(0, \sigma^2_{\varepsilon})$.
-This model serves as the basis for making predictions.
-Within this context, A GP is fully characterized by its mean function and covariance function.
-Usually, for notational simplicity we will take the mean function to be zero ${\mu}({x}) = 0 $.
-The covariance function is given by,
+\wl{Gaussian processes (GPs) provide a probabilistic framework for modeling distributions over functions.
+Formally, a GP is defined as a collection of random variables, any finite subset of which follows a joint Gaussian distribution~\cite{williams2006gaussian}, which can be defined by a mean function and a covariance function.
+Usually, for notational simplicity, we will take the mean function to be zero ${\mu}({x}) = 0 $.
+Given the input $\mathcal{X}$ and the observed target $\mathcal{Y}$, let the test data be $x_t$, the function value be $f_t$, $\mathcal{Y}$ and $f_t$ follow a joint Gaussian process,